Ex-Mente/auxi.0/MAKING-RELEASES.md

 Create a issue for the new release.
 As specified in the CONTRIBUTING.md file, the issue should have a `background` and `purpose`.
 Specifying `scope` is important as well.
 Make sure that the purpose for this release comes through clearly.
 Specify the addressed issues highlights in the `scope`.

 #### Step 2: Create Release Branch
-When making a release the first thing that needs to be done is to create a new release branch from `develop`.
+The next thing that needs to be done is to create a new release branch from `develop`.

 First, create the release branch on the [central `auxi` repository](https://github.com/Ex-Mente/auxi.0) from `develop`.
 The name of the release branch should be the version number of the release e.g. "0.3.0".